-Kalorama is a small community in Victoria within the Yarra Ranges local government area (postcode 3766).
-With a population of 1,277, the suburb has an established demographic with a median age of 43.
+Kalorama is a small locality in Victoria within the Yarra Ranges local government area (postcode 3766).
+The area has roughly 1,277 residents and a settled mid-life population, with a median age of 43.
 Households earn a median income of $109K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.7% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, technicians & trades.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are English, Australian, Scottish.

-The median house price in Kalorama is $953,000, having grown strongly 7.6% over the past year.
-The current median weekly rent is $525.
-This gives a gross rental yield of approximately 2.9%.
+The median house price in Kalorama is $953,000, having grown strongly by 7.6% over the past year.
+The current median weekly rent is $600.
+This gives a gross rental yield of approximately 3.3%.
 The median monthly mortgage repayment is $1,950.

 Public transport access includes 21 bus stops.
 The crime rate in the Yarra Ranges LGA is moderate at 5,164 incidents per 100,000 population.

-From an investment perspective, Kalorama offers a gross rental yield of 2.9%, rated as low yield.
+On the investment side, Kalorama shows a gross rental yield of approximately 3.3%, rated as moderate yield.
 Property prices are near the state median ($953K/$875K).
 The price-to-income ratio of 8.8x is considered moderate.
 House prices have moved +7.6% year-on-year.
+Population growth of +0.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.